-I bought a bag of sparkly pipe cleaners in all different colors, at walmart for a couple bucks.
-My daughter Emma and I had tons of fun one night creating crowns and rings, necklaces, bracelets, and whatever else we could think of.
+I bought a bag of sparkly pipe cleaners in all different colors, at Walmart for a couple of bucks.
+My daughter Emma and I had tons of fun one-night creating crowns and rings, necklaces, bracelets, and whatever else we could think of.
 She is sporting her Princess crown here, and I have a flower headband.

 2. DIY Take Home Tote Bags

 The girls really loved this project.
-Again, Walmart has cheap canvas bags that come in sets of two, and then I purchased some iron on transfer paper and printed whatever pictures the girls liked best from their sleepover.
+Again, Walmart has cheap canvas bags that come in sets of two, and then I purchased some iron-on transfer paper and printed whatever pictures the girls liked best from their sleepover.
 We then ironed them onto the bags and then I let the girls go crazy with fabric paint and decorations.
-One of the my favorite slumber party projects.
+One of my favorite slumber party projects.
 Ever.

 3. Craft Masks

 These are so easy and fun.
 All you need is paper plates, old magazines, some yarn for hair, and I used a paint stick for a handle.
 But really, just look around your house…most anything will work for decorations.
 You can read more about my mask project here.

 I actually made these for a birthday party for one year and the girls helped me.